Insurtech and Business Insurance

 It interprets data claims to foresee possible risks of future losses and costs.

 Insurance companies use machine learning to automate reporting and processing of claims.
-This results in the swift and efficient reporting and processing of claims.
+In addition, this results in the swift and efficient reporting and processing of claims.

 Machine learning is being utilized to detect fraudulent patterns of behavior.